mhagger/git-imerge/README.rst

 even pushed to a server to allow somebody else to work on it.

 **git-imerge is experimental!
 If it breaks, you get to keep the pieces.
-For example, it is recommended that you make a clone of your git repository and run the script on the clone rather than the original.
 Feedback and bug reports are welcome!**

 Requirements